Resources on Home Security Topics

 Components of a Burglar Alarm System

-Learn the basic components of a home burglar alarm system.
+Learn the basic components of a home burglar alarm system on Structured Home Wiring.com.
+Alarm components can be put into categories: input devices, 24-hour input devices, output devices, alarm panel, and keypads.
 The door and window sensors send messages directly to a monitoring station and alert authorities to the fact that someone is attempting to enter a home unannounced.
 Motion detectors send an alarm whenever there is motion in an area that is not supposed to have movement.
 Learn where the best areas are to set up a motion detector.
 The control station is the brain of your entire system.
 It is from the control station that you program your system.
 Signs and Window decals warn burglars that your home is equiped with a protection system.
 Since most home thieves are opportunists they will usually by-pass a home that is protected in favor of an easier target elsewhere.
-Scroll to the bottom of the page and click on Articles for 30 additional home security articles that cover virtually every aspect of protecting your home and your family.

 Home Security Checklist